ternaus/ternaus.github.io/_posts/2020-08-28-Trained-model-what-is-next.markdown

 [Example](https://colab.research.google.com/drive/1wLXZyoybDRKizfcIzxPwkeYp-XDpTM-K?usp=sharing#scrollTo=0iI1uHI7ZoTM).

-Do not forget to add a link for a notebook to your readme and update version at PyPi.
+Do not forget to add a link for a notebook to your readme and update the version at PyPi.
 {: .notice--info}

 ## VII: +20 min.
 Create WebApp